vldr/IISModuleJS/README.md

 ```
 Reads the response body, if the body is empty this will return **null**.
 This method can only be used in the **SEND_RESPONSE** callback.

+The **asArray** parameter specifies whether to return the response body as a Uint8Array, it is optional and
+by default it is set to false.

 #

 ### **Write**